yiisoft/view/docs/guide/en/basic-functionality.md

   looked for under the view path of the context set via `withContext()` (if the context instance was not set `withContext()`, it will be looked for under the base path).

+Note: Using `..` in view path can lead to accessing unsafe data, e.g., `//../../etc/passwd`.
+Ensure that such cases are handled properly.

 The view name may omit a file extension.
 In this case, fallback extensions will be used as the extension.
 Default fallback extension is `php`.
 For example, the view name `blog/posts` correspond to the file name `blog/posts.php`.
 You can change fallback extensions as follows: